John N. Williamson: Political career

 In 1886, he was selected as sheriff of Crook County, serving in that office until 1888.
 That year he was elected to serve the county in the Oregon House of Representatives.
 In 1898, he returned to the House as a Republican during a special session of the legislature and returned for the 1899 session.
 Williamson was elected to the Oregon State Senate in 1900 and served in the 1901 and 1903 sessions, but not the special session in 1903.
 Williamson represented Crook, Klamath, Lake and Wasco counties, and served as president pro tempore of the Senate in 1901.

 He was elected as a Republican to the United States House of Representatives from Oregon and served from March 4, 1903, to March 3, 1907.
 He declined to run for re-election in 1906.
 In 1905, Williamson was convicted along with Oregon senator John H. Mitchell and other co-conspirators on crimes involving political corruption and the illegal acquisition of public lands in the Oregon land fraud scandal.
 His conviction was overturned in 1908 by the United States Supreme Court in Williamson v.
 United States, 207 U.S. 425, 28 S. Ct.
 163. The court remanded the case for a new trial, but no new trial occurred.

 Later years

 After leaving Congress he returned to Crook County and raising livestock and other agricultural activities.
 Williamson returned to public life in 1922, when he was appointed as the postmaster for Prineville, serving in the position until 1934.
-John Newton Williamson died on August 29, 1943, at the age of 87 in Prineville where he was buried at the Masonic Cemetery.
+He died on August 29, 1943, at the age of 87 in Prineville, where he was buried at the Masonic Cemetery.